HaardTrivedi/fullstack-jam-main/Reflection.md

 4. Admin view can give user the functionality to add companies
 5. Add retention period for operations in *Status* page
 6. Add progress bar for operations in *Status* page with the existing percentage
+7. Add like icon instead of current boolean for liked companies, none if they are not liked